HMS Una: Career

-She was unlucky on numerous occasions, unsuccessfully attacking the Italian merchant Brioni, the Italian tanker Panuco and the German merchant Menes.
+She was unsuccessful on numerous occasions, including attacking the Italian merchant Brioni, the Italian tanker Panuco and the German merchant Menes.
 Una also fired torpedoes against a merchant in Lampedusa harbour.
 The torpedoes however hit the rocks.

 In the night of 11/12 August 1942 disembarked a commando group on the shores of Catania, Sicily.
-The idea was to attack an airfield in support of operation Pedestal, but after blowing up the electrical power lines between Syracuse and Catania, the dispirited group was taken prisoner.
+The idea was to attack an airfield in support of Operation Pedestal, but after blowing up the electrical power lines between Syracuse and Catania, the dispirited group was taken prisoner.
+The unsuccessful raid was described by one of its members, Eric Newby, as the first chapter of his memoir Love and War in the Apennines.

 From April to August 1943, she was used for Anti-Submarine training after undergoing a refit in the UK.
 After the end of the war, she was decommissioned and placed in reserve in November 1945.
 She was sold to be broken up for scrap on 11 April 1949 and scrapped at Llanelly.